Lina-Maatouk/Data-332-Final-Project/README.md

 ## 2. Toxic release in NYC:biohazard:

+### 1. GeoSpatial Map

-### 1. Its interactive map of New York state using the Leaflet package in R. The map would display circle markers at different locations on the map, representing various facilities.
+Its interactive map of New York state using the Leaflet package in R. The map would display circle markers at different locations on the map, representing various facilities.

 Each circle marker represents a specific facility, and when clicked, a popup window would appear with additional information about that facility.
 The information displayed in the popup includes: